-4 This is crucial for quantitative evaluations of tax reforms because the tax burdens and the incentives to work and save that a particular tax scheme creates are very different at different points of the income and wealth distributions, and they affect the most on the very income-rich and wealthy households.
+&lt;sup>4This is crucial for quantitative evaluations of tax reforms because the tax burdens and the incentives to work and save that a particular tax scheme creates are very different at different points of the income and wealth distributions, and they affect the most on the very income-rich and wealthy households.
 These distributional issues are relevant in measuring the trade-offs involved in choosing between efficiency and equality of tax reforms.

-tax that discourages labor and savings).
+lower effective income tax rates and richest households affronting higher effective income tax rates.
+On the contrary, the general equilibrium effects of the optimal reformed economy (higher interest rate and lower wage) and the effects resulting from changes in the equilibrium distribution of households across income levels (larger mass of households at lower income levels) show a welfare loss, but these losses are so small that together cannot overpass the welfare gains directly coming from the reformed tax system, jointly resulting in positive aggregate welfare changes.
+These welfare gains are decomposed by household type, where it is observed that the poorest working and non-working households are the ones who benefit the most from the reform.
+Contrarily, the most efficient working households and the wealthiest ones (either working or non-working) are those who experience the largest trade-off between (i) positive welfare effects derived from higher income (due to an increased interest rate that pushes up capital returns) and (ii) adverse effects emerging from higher tax payments (due to the increase in progressivity of the income tax that discourages labor and savings).
 The losses from this trade-off are particularly high in top parts of the income and wealth distributions and clearly offset the potential welfare gains of the households populating such areas.
 Therefore, knowing that these agents would be the losers of the reform, despite positive aggregate welfare effects, the consequences on aggregate capital, labor, and output would be negative, which means that the economy would experience an efficiency loss.
 Moreover, looking at the distributional implications, this reform would reduce income and wealth inequality.

-Finally, the theoretical results are evaluated with Spanish tax microdata.
+Finally, the theoretical results are evaluated with Spanish tax micro data.
 From the point of view of a Benthamite social planner, households between the 20th and the 80th percentiles would experience a decrease in their average tax rates under the optimal progressivity reform.
 For example, the effective average tax rate encountered by a household situated within the 40th and the 60th percentiles of the income distribution would drop from 0.067 to 0.056, which involves a change of 1.1 p.p..
 On the other hand, households above the 80th percentile would experience a drastic increment in their effective average tax rate.
 For instance, the top 1% households of the gross income distribution would go from confronting an average tax rate of 0.284 in the actual scenario to dealing with an average tax rate of 0.330 in the optimal one.

 The remainder of the paper is structured as follows.
-The model is formally introduced in Sect.
-2. Section 3 describes how the model has been calibrated to match Spanish aggregate and distributional data.
+The model is formally introduced in Section 2.
+Section 3 describes how the model has been calibrated to match Spanish aggregate and distributional data.
 Section 4 presents the optimal reform of the progressivity based on a welfare comparison between steady-states and details aggregate and distributional implications.
-Finally, Sect.
-5 concludes.
+Finally, Section 5 concludes.

-2 The model economy
+2 The Model Economy